econdatatech/DATA501/README.md

   * wrong format
   * wrong dimensions

-Further more a Rmarkdown file.
-This file displays the chunk of code of the main R-file, and explains the two test.
+Furthermore a Rmarkdown file is required which displays the chunk of code of the main R-file, and explains the two test.
 The Rmarkdown file will also include the link to the GitHub repository (and if need additional instructions).